auraphp/Aura.Router/README.md

 - `routable` -- When `false` the route will be used only for generating paths, not for matching.

-- `is_match` -- A custom callback or closure with the signature `function(array $server, \ArrayObject $matches)` that returns true on a match, or false if not.
+- `is_match` -- A custom callable with the signature
+  `function(array $server, \ArrayObject $matches)` that returns true on a match, or false if not.
 This allows developers to build any kind of matching logic for the route, and to change the `$matches` for param values from the path.

-- `generate` -- A custom callback or closure with the signature `function(\Aura\Router\Route $route, array $data)` that returns a modified `$data` array to be used when generating the path.
+- `generate` -- A custom callable with the signature `function(\Aura\Router\Route $route, array $data)` that returns a modified `$data` array to be used when generating the path.